mpawlega/creative-coding/Cosmic_Interlude/README.txt

 INSTALLATION

 1. Install TouchDesigner.
-2. Download and install the Augmenta Simulator Unity Addon (if interaction is required).
+2. Download and install the Augmenta Simulator Unity Addon.
 3. Open FINE_247_Project_3_Final_Eye_Pool.toe in TouchDesigner.
-4. Confirm the audio file path and Augmenta Simulator path are correctly linked (if external).
+4. Confirm that the audio file path and Augmenta Simulator path are correctly linked.

 ==================================================

 USAGE

 Run the project from within TouchDesigner.
-If using Augmenta interaction, ensure the simulator is properly configured and running before starting the TouchDesigner file.
+If using Augmenta interaction, ensure the simulator is properly configured and running.
 Ensure Augmenta_Input container External .tox Path points to Augmenta Simulator file "Augmenta_Input_with_SOPS.tox".